zachleat/BigText/README.md

 ### Re-BigText on Resize (Responsive BigText)

-BigText does not implement its own debounced resize event, to reduce duplicate code.
-However, it does search for existing implementations.
-For example, [Ben Alman's Throttle/Debounce plugin](https://github.com/cowboy/jquery-throttle-debounce) or [Louis-Remi Babe's SmartResize](https://github.com/lrbabe/jquery-smartresize/), in that order.
-If no debounced plugin is found, BigText will bind to the native resize event.
+As of 0.1.8, BigText implements its own debounced resize event.

 ### Debug Mode